-attached Nature of the supporting evidence you are submitting:
+attached 1637116 Nature of the supporting evidence you are submitting:

-Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote Your personal data is b eing used by the school and Devon County Council for the undertake to ensure your personal data will only be used e purpos ses of an application for notice which can be acc essed at https://new.devon.gov.uk/privacy/privacy-notices/ Please co onfirm that you give your nd Council using your personal data as outlined in our priva w your consent at any time.
-Should you wish to withdraw c Admissions Team at ad nissions@devon.gov.uk or 0345 155 1019.
-If you wish to e exercise any of your rights under the General Data Protection Regulation, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk.
-For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
-I confirm that I have su bmitted a LA Common Application Form.
+Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote ection: Your personal data is be eing used by the School and LA for the purposes e your personal data will only be used in accorda .devon.gov.uk/privacy/privacy-notices/ Please cod LA using your personal data as outlined in our pr your consent at any time ivacy notice.
+Fourth ave the right to withdraw If you wish to withdraw consent, please contact the LA's Admissions Te exercise any of your rights under the General Data officer at 01392 383000 or at accesstoinformatic protection, visit https://new.devon.gov.uk/accessto school. intection, visit maps.//new.devon.gov.divaccessit ліпоппацоп/цаца-р or contact the Loanfirm that I have an horittad a LA Common Application Form i commin that i nave st ıbmitted a LA Common Application Form.
 Applicant's name Date Please sign here